020 7405 4600

 Social Mobility

-- Welcomed our first cohort on to our Trainee Solicitor Programme; a fully funded 32 month graduate apprenticeship, as well as hosting an insight evening for potential applicants
+• Welcomed our first cohort on to our Trainee Solicitor Programme; a fully funded 32-month graduate apprenticeship, as well as hosting an insight evening for potential applicants.

-- Continued our work with the PRIME & The Sutton Trust, providing access to work experience to students from low social economic backgrounds
+• Continued our work with the PRIME & The Sutton Trust, providing access to work experience to students from low social economic backgrounds.

-- Worked with our Charity Partner, Reach out to Kids (ROK) to raise vital funds and provide access to work experience to students from low social economic backgrounds
+• Worked with our Charity Partner, Reach out to Kids (ROK) to raise vital funds and provide access to work experience to students from low social economic backgrounds.

 It assesses the steps being taken to ensure that employers are open to talent from all social backgrounds.
-The award is a is recognition of the practical steps we’ve taken and the work we continue to undertake, to improve social mobility.
+The award is a recognition of the practical steps we’ve taken and the work we continue to undertake, to improve social mobility.

 Gender Pay Gap